jfagan/llm-rag-invoice-haystack/README.md

 # RAG Invoice Data Processing with Llama2, Haystack 2, & Docker

-## Credits

-This project is based on [Andrej Baranovskij's original work](https://github.com/katanaml/llm-rag-invoice-cpu).

-## Changes

-- The code has been refactored to integrate with Haystack 2, and now utilizes Llama2 hosted on HuggingFace.
-This change enhances response times and simplifies the architecture by eliminating the need for a local LLM.
-- The application is fully containerized using Docker.
-- Response times have significantly improved, and all scenarios in the `prompts-structured` directory are now generating answers.

 ## Requirements

 To run this project, you will need a Hugging Face API token, which should be set in your local environment as follows:

-## Requirements

 You will need to have a Hugging Face API token in your local environment: